emily1618/Data-Portfolio/CHEATSHEET/README.md

 #### General:
-The primary difference between vectors and matrices is that vectors are 1d array while matrices are 2d arrays.
+The primary difference between vectors and matrices is that vectors are 1d arrays while matrices are 2d arrays.

 - lambda function: perform a function on every row of the dataset